custom-components/ble_monitor/info.md

      Alternatively, you can install it manually.
 Just copy paste the content of the `sensor.mitemp_bt/custom_components` folder in your `config/custom_components` directory.

-     As example you will get the `sensor.py` file in the following path: `/config/custom_components/mitemp_bt/sensor.py`.
+     As example, you will get the `sensor.py` file in the following path: `/config/custom_components/mitemp_bt/sensor.py`.

 **4. Restart Home Assistant:**